7 Google Analytics Custom Dashboard Examples

 Need some useful Google Analytics dashboards?

 Last week I found out a page on my site was taking a whopping 25.4 seconds to load for people in Seattle.
 Embarrassing, but I made the fix.
-I found this out using the Google Analytics examples below.
+I found this out using the Google Analytics custom dashboard examples below.

 These dashboards should help you see the big picture, but they can also help you make improvements in very specific ways – just like the tweak I made for Seattle visitors.
 One day I’ll get a content delivery network…